 “It is difficult to convey how much the time up at SPACE meant to me and the whole team.
 It was hugely inspiring to be able to think and plan and frankly just decompress.
 We felt absolutely no demands on our time—there’s such a sense of openness that you all convey.
 There was an unspoken understanding that ‘if you think it’s important, we trust it is too’ that was present throughout our entire stay.
 I think that is so rare and special.”

 The fees for Institutional Residencies are determined relative to an organization’s annual operating budget, the number of residents who will be on the farm and the length of the proposed residency.
-A breakdown of 2018 fees is available here.
+A breakdown of 2019 fees is available HERE.

-More than two dozen organizations, represented by hundreds of artists, fellows and administrators, have participated in SPACE on Ryder Farm’s Institutional Residencies.
-Past institutional residents include The Auschwitz Institute for Peace and Reconciliation, Broadway Cares/Equity Fights AIDS, Ars Nova, The Dramatists Guild Fund, Ensemble Studio Theatre, Hudson Valley Shakespeare Festival, The Lark, New Dramatists, New Georges, Opening Act, Page 73 Productions, Playwrights’ Center, Playwrights Horizons, The Playwrights Realm, The Public Theater, Rattlestick Playwrights Theater, Roundabout Theatre Company, Soho Rep, Three Day Hangover and Woolly Mammoth Theatre Company, among others.
+More than two dozen organizations, represented by hundreds of artists, fellows, administrators and those working in the social justice space, have participated in SPACE on Ryder Farm’s Institutional Residencies.
+Past institutional residents include Ars Nova, The Auschwitz Institute for Peace and Reconciliation, Broadway Cares/Equity Fights Aids, The Classical Theatre of Harlem, The Dramatists Guild Foundation, Ensemble Studio Theatre, Hudson Valley Shakespeare Festival, The Lark, New Dramatists, New Georges, New Victory Theater, Opening Act, Page 73 Productions, Playwrights’ Center, Playwrights Horizons, The Playwrights Realm, The Public Theater, Rattlestick Playwrights Theater, Roundabout Theatre Company, El Semillero, Soho Rep, Steppenwolf, Theatre Communications Group, Three Day Hangover and Woolly Mammoth Theatre Company, among others.

 TYPES OF INSTITUTIONAL RESIDENCIES